mainroach/sandbox/needle.js/Readme.md

 Needle.js
 =========

 needle.js is a minimalistic javascript inline-profiling library which aims to add the least amount of memory and runtime overhead possible.
-Right now we have a _~0.0004ms_ overhead per event;  (e.g 10,000 begin/end blocks adds about ~7ms overhead to your frame.)
+Right now we have a _~0.0004ms_ overhead (tested on windows) per event;  (e.g 10,000 begin/end blocks adds about ~7ms overhead to your frame.)

 Why needle.js?
 -----------